next up previous

 Notes:

 1. Reading is mandatory, working ahead is encouraged.
-At least one question on each exam will be on material from the book that is not covered in class.
+At least one question on each quiz will be on material from the book that is not covered in class.

-2. Projects are to be done in pairs.
-Partners will be assigned at the start of the term.
+2. The programming activity may be done in pairs.
+If you would like a partner and don't know anyone in the class, we'll try to match you up at the start of the term.
 If you believe your partner has dropped the course, please see me immediately for reassignment.

-3. Exams are based on both lectures and readings, so class attendance is strongly encouraged.
-At least one question on each exam will come from material covered in class that is not in the readings.
-Over-sleeping is NOT an acceptable excuse for missing an exam.
+3. Quizzes are based on both lectures and readings, so class attendance is strongly encouraged.
+At least one question on each quiz will come from material covered in class and at least one from the readings.
+Quizzes will be held at the start of class, so please try to arrive on time.

 5. In order to maintain a classroom environment conducive to effective learning, please refrain from the following activities during class: carrying on conversations (vocal or electronic), browsing the web, listening to music, playing games, eating (unless you brought enough to share with the whole class), or sleeping.
 Please set cell phones to silent mode.
 Your consideration for others would be greatly appreciated.